At least 31 states set their one-day coronavirus case records in October - KESQ

 At least 31 states set their one-day coronavirus case records in October

-October was a month of grim records in the Covid-19 pandemic, and as November begins, experts say the US hasn’t seen the worst of it yet.
+October was a month of grim records in the Covid-19 pandemic, and as November begins, experts say the United States hasn’t seen the worst of it.

-From Alaska to Alabama, at least 31 states across the US reported at least one record-high day of new coronavirus cases in the past month, according to data from Johns Hopkins University.
-And 15 reported their highest one-day tallies of Covid-19 deaths.
+From Alaska to Maine, at least 31 states across the US reported at least one record-high day of new coronavirus cases in the past month, according to data from Johns Hopkins University.
+Fifteen reported their highest one-day tallies of Covid-19 deaths.

 “It’s the way we protect our neighbors and our communities.
 And we need to avoid crowds.
 We have to socially distance.
 You can’t go to a mass gathering now.
-We need to lower our viral footprint,” Dr. Jonathan Reiner, professor of medicine at George Washington University, told CNN on Saturday.
+We need to lower our viral footprint,” Dr. Jonathan Reiner, professor of medicine at George Washington University, told CNN.

 October was unprecedented for several recorded metrics associated with the pandemic.